Parks and gardens

 Mowing takes place on a schedule (a booking does not mean the area will be mowed).

 We have 86 playgrounds in the Tweed.
-Search for playgrounds
+Use our park finder tool to search for a playground.

-If you have any concerns about play equipment in one of Council's parks please contact us.
+If you have any concerns about play equipment in one of Council's parks, contact us.

 Requests for shade over playgrounds